 Credit: @duongthuynguyen on Instagram

 Situated on 225 acres in Kent, in Putnam County, Chuang Yen Monastery is a Buddhist temple whose name means "Majestically Adorned."
 At the temple, visitors can marvel at the Hall of 10,000 Buddhas circling Buddha Vairocana, the largest indoor statue of Buddha in the Western Hemisphere.
-Although currently closed to visitors due to COVID, the monastery may open later in the spring and is currently featuring virtual events and celebrations, including the May 9 celebration of Vesak, commemorating the birth, enlightenment, and death (Parinirvana) of Gautama Buddha.
+The monastery reopened this spring and is currently featuring events and celebrations, including the May 15 celebration of Vesak, commemorating the birth, enlightenment, and death (Parinirvana) of Gautama Buddha.

 The Hammond Museum and Japanese Stroll Garden (Hudson Valley)

 Gain an appreciation of the artistic traditions of the East in the West in the Hudson Valley.
 The Hammond Museum and Japanese Stroll Garden in North Salem features art exhibitions with items from its own collections and works on loan from other institutions.
-Music, dance, and theater programs feature historical and contemporary material representing Eastern and Western cultures, and there are art programs, lectures, films, and seminars for all ages.
+Music, dance, and theater programs feature historical and contemporary material representing Eastern and Western cultures, and there are art programs, lectures, films, and seminars for all ages, including Nature-Chinese Brush Painting (April 16-May14, 2022).
 The beautiful Japanese stroll garden, with each plant chosen according to aesthetic principles, has been the gorgeous backdrop for many memorable weddings and photographic events.